FeRHeDio/Swapi-CookUnity/README.md

 ## Final thoughts.

 - The app is fast and it works 100% with infinite scrolling.
+- Some habits to note:
  - I always commit small pieces of work and use clear commit messages to give context to the reader/reviewer.
-- I used SOLID Principles and Clean Code, applied Separation of Concerns to not couple responsibilites acrross different modules.
+ - I used SOLID Principles and Clean Code as much as I can (always important), applied Separation of Concerns to not couple responsibilites acrross different modules.
  - In this way we can extend the app in many different ways, have a testable and a clear base where we can build upon.